CommunityToolkit/Labs-Windows/common/MultiTarget/ReadMe.md

 # MultiTarget

-`<MultiTarget>` is a custom property that indicates which target a project is designed to be built for / run on.
+`<MultiTarget>` is a custom property that indicates which target a component is designed to be built for / run on.

 The supplied targets are used to create project references, generate solution files, enable/disable TargetFrameworks, and build nuget packages.

 ## Basic usage

-Create a `MultiTarget.props` file in the same folder as your `.csproj` to change its MultiTarget.
+Create a `MultiTarget.props` file in the root of your source project to change the platform targets for your component.
+This will be picked up automatically by your sample project, unless it has a `MultiTarget.props` of its own defined.

 By default, all available targets are enabled:
 ```xml